MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/calling-retail-server-apis.md

 - TransferOrdersDataActions
 - WarehousesDataActions

-For an entire list of all available API's within each Data Action Manager, please refer to the [Retail Server Customer and consumer APIs](https://docs.microsoft.com/en-us/dynamics365/retail/dev-itpro/retail-server-customer-consumer-api) Documentation.
+For an entire list of all available Retail API's within each Data Action Manager, please refer to the [Retail Server Customer and consumer APIs](https://docs.microsoft.com/en-us/dynamics365/retail/dev-itpro/retail-server-customer-consumer-api) documentation.

 The Retail Server Proxy is closely tied to the [Data Action Framework](./data-actions), so for every Retail Server API, there are two exposed Retail Server Proxy methods:

 1. The createInput method for the Retail Server API.
-This method will always be named **create{Retail Server API Name}Input**.
-This method will create an `IActionInput`, which can be used to either run a [Page-load Data Action](./page-load-data-actions), or be used to do direct state updating/fetching via `actionContext.update()` or `actionContext.get()`
+This method will always be named **create{RETAIL_SERVER_API_NAME}Input**.
+This method will create an `IActionInput`, which can be used to either run a [Page-load Data Action](./page-load-data-actions) or be used to do direct state updating/fetching via `actionContext.update()**` or `actionContext.get()` methods.

 2. The action method for the Retail Server API.
-This method will always be named {Retail Server API Name}Async.
+This method will always be named {RETAIL_SERVER_API_NAME}Async.
 This method can be invoked on it's own to as a [Event-based Data Action](./event-based-data-actions), or added inside another Action method to create a [Data Action Chain](./chain-data-actions).

 We will cover a few common Retail Server Proxy usage scenarios below in more depth.

 ### Creating a Page-Load Retail Server Proxy Data Action

-When you want to attach a Retail Server Proxy API call to a module so it will run on page load, you need to create a new Data Action, very similar in practice to just creating a standard [Page-load Data Action](./page-load-data-actions).
+When you want to attach a Retail Server Proxy API call to a module so it will run on page load, you need to create a new data action, very similar in practice to just creating a standard [Page-load Data Action](./page-load-data-actions).

 For this example, we will create a module which will use the Retail Server Proxy to get all the categories available for the configured channel on page load.
 To start we need to identify the correct Retail Server Proxy API we want to use, which in this case happens to be the `GetCategories` API provided by the CategoriesDataActions manager.
-Now that we know the API we need to use, we can construct a [data action](./data-actions) so that it can be used within a module definition.
+We can now construct a [data action](./data-actions) so that it can be used within a module definition.
 To do so we generally need to do two things:

 1. Provide a createInput method which calls the Retail Server Proxy provided createInput method for our desired API, and passing along any contextual data we want to the API (such as ChannelId).